French Door Installation Cost

 Take a look below for more information!

-The cost of installing French doors will vary depending on their size and the materials that they are constructed from.
+The cost of installing French doors will mainly depend on their size and the materials that they are constructed from.

-Without the addition of sidelights which are vertical glazed panels on the sides of your doors, the maximum size of French doors is 1800mm, and this size can cost between £850-£2500 depending on the material.
+Without the addition of sidelights (which are vertical glazed panels which can be fitted on either side of your door), the maximum size for installing French doors is 1800mm, which can cost between £850-£2500 depending on the material.

-So, it is clear that there is not only a variety of choice of French doors but also a wide price range to choose from.
-Usually, a tradesperson will charge around £150 to £200 per day to install French doors.
+There is not only a variety of French doors available, but also a wide price range to choose from.
+Usually, a tradesperson will also charge around £150 to £200 per day to install French doors.

 This may vary according to the complexity of the work or the size of the doors.
 In some cases, there may be a requirement for a load-bearing lintel (if modifying or creating an opening) for the doors to be installed.